 A credit alert means that anyone seeking to extend you credit should take extra steps to verify your identity before doing so, and the credit-reporting agencies should notify you if anyone has inquired with them about extending credit to someone using your name.
 (Without an alert or a freeze, there's no notification at all.)

-Instituting a credit alert is easy — you just go to a specific page (such as this (opens in new tab) or this (opens in new tab)) on one of the Big Three's websites to request it.
+Instituting a credit alert is easy — you just go to a specific page (such as this or this) on one of the Big Three's websites to request it.
 The credit-reporting agency you contact will contact the other two.

 Credit alerts used to expire after 90 days, but thanks to this new law, they now last a year.
 There's no charge to re-up after the initial credit alert expires, and some people just keep implementing new ones.

 But the key word governing credit alerts is "should."
 There's no law that requires a lender from taking extra care to verify your identity.
 It's entirely voluntarily, which means that it's not really much protection at all.

 A credit freeze, on the other hand, bans the credit-reporting agencies from coughing up your information to anyone unless you specifically authorize it.

 There are exceptions, and some of them are worrisome.
 It's sensible that law-enforcement agencies, companies with which you already do business and the credit-reporting agencies can still see your data, but according to Equifax, so can debt collectors and background-screening companies that provide services to potential landlords and employers.

 "How do companies that provide background screening and credit report data to landlords decide who can sign up as a landlord?" wondered Krebs in last week's blog posting.
 "Answer: Anyone can be a landlord (or pretend to be one)."